Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

  	}
 ```

-After all the patching, lets write the code for abstracting the storage
+After all the patching, let's write the code for abstracting the storage
 of the blob object,

 `database.go`